Tratamiento del cáncer

 No se ha revisado recientemente y no está actualizado.
 Los enlaces externos y las referencias pueden ya no funcionar.

-Treatment options vary, depending on the type of cancer and how far it has grown and spread.
-The main types are surgery, chemotherapy and radiotherapy.
+Cancer treatment options depend on the type of cancer and how far it has spread.

 En este artículo: